bradygaster/ReadR/prompts.md

-using the azure mcp tools, can you tell me which of my azure subscriptions is active?
-It should be the one with my name in it

-can you use the azure mcp tools again to see if that subscription has any ai foundry resources in it?

-can you use `dotnet user-secrets` to set the AZURE_OPENAI_ENDPOINT and AZURE_OPENAI_MODEL_NAME configuration settings so my code can use that foundry instance? i'll want to use the gpt-4o deployment i have in it. make sure to use the "OpenAI-friendly" AI Foundry endpoint, not the base endpoint for the project.

-## These two together seem to get it

-Find the Azure AI Foundry resource in my subscription and tell me its name.
-Then, list all models deployed in that resource.

-Use `dotnet user-secrets` to set the `AZURE_OPENAI_ENDPOINT` to the "OpenAI-friendly" AI Foundry endpoint.
-Set `AZURE_OPENAI_MODEL_NAME` to the gpt-4o deployment I have in it.
+Use the Azure MCP Tools (invoke best-practices first) to find the one Azure AI Foundry resource in my active subscription.
+If there's no active Azure subscription, pick the one with my name in it and show me the name of the subscription, but please do not print my subscription id.
+For the selected resource, return a JSON array entry with: { "subscriptionName", "resourceName", "resourceGroup", "location", "openaiFriendlyEndpoint", "models": [ { "modelName", "deploymentName" } ] }.
+After listing results, ask for confirmation before running `dotnet user-secrets` in project `ReadR.Frontend` to set `AZURE_OPENAI_ENDPOINT` to the OpenAI-friendly endpoint and `AZURE_OPENAI_MODEL_NAME` to my `gpt-4o` deployment.
+Do not set secrets or print the subscription id without my confirmation.